Important Safety Information

 - Low red blood cells, white blood cells, or platelets

-- Increased blood cholesterol level and certain other blood tests
+- Increased blood cholesterol levels and certain other blood levels

 - Increased blood sugar levels

 Tell your health care provider if you have any side effect that bothers you or does not go away.